 Valentine’s Day Advice: Don’t Count on Oysters, Champagne

-″Now I’m not saying that some strawberries dipped in whipped cream or some champagne or some good chocolate can’t be pleasurable,″ she said.
+″Now I’m not saying that some strawberries dipped in whipped cream or some champagne or some good chocolate can’t be pleasurable,″ she said, giggling. ″But I’m saying the only aphrodisiac needed is in your brain.″

-The lowly oyster, everyone’s favorite aphrodisiac, is said to be sorely lacking in passion-provoking powers.
+Even Casanova’s own personal favorite, the oyster, is said to be sorely lacking in passion-provoking powers.

 As long as men and women have longed for love, they have yearned for ways to ease passion’s process.